Goal-Space Planning with Subgoal Models: Errors in Learned Subgoal Models

-To better understand the accuracy of our learned subgoal models, we performed roll-outs of the learned option policy at different (x,y) locations (with 0 velocity) across the environment and compared the true $\rgamma$ and $\Gamma$ with the estimated values.
-Figure \ref{fig:model-error} shows a heatmap of the absolute error of the model compared to the ground truth, with the mapping of colors on the right.
-The models learned tend to be more accurate closer to the goal, and less accurate further away.
-The absolute error of $\Gamma$ can be as low as 0.01 close to the goal, but increase to 0.2 and higher further away.
-Similarly, the absolute error for $\rgamma$ can be as low as below 10 near goals, but can increase over 100 further away.
+To better understand the accuracy of our learned subgoal models, we performed roll-outs of the learned option policy at different $(x,y)$ locations on GridBall and compared the true $\rgamma$ and $\Gamma$ with the estimated values.
+Figure \ref{fig:model_errors} shows a heatmap of the absolute error of the model compared to the ground truth, with the mapping of colors on the right.
+The error in each pixel was computed by rolling out episodes from that state and logging the actual reward and discounted probability of reaching the subgoal.
+The models tend to be more accurate in regions that are clear of obstacles, and less near these obstacles or near the boundary of the initiation set.
+The distribution of error over the initiation set is very similar for both $r$ and $\Gamma$ models.
 While the magnitudes of errors are not unreasonable, they are also not very near zero.
 This results is encouraging in that inaccuracies in the model do not prevent useful planning.